NickCMoore/harmonia-sinfonia/README.md

 ### Interactivity:

 - Django Templating and Forms: Used for handling user interactions and form submissions, replacing the need for JavaScript for basic interactivity.
+- JavaScript: Notifications are managed dynamically using JavaScript to update the bell icon in the navigation bar when users have unread notifications.

 ### Backend Development: